Gardiner Spring: Life

+His work "Church in the Wilderness" in Fragments from the Study of a Pastor was especially notable.

 He was also a trustee of Lafayette College from 1853 to 1861.

-He famously moved the controversial Gardiner Spring Resolutions, which were adopted by the General Assembly of the Presbyterian Church in the United States of America in May 1861 and precipitated the creation of the Presbyterian Church in the Confederate States of America and the schism of the Presbyterian Church along regional lines and that lasted from the American Civil War until 1983.
+He famously moved the controversial Gardiner Spring Resolutions, which were adopted by the General Assembly of the Presbyterian Church in the United States of America in May 1861, and precipitated the creation of the Presbyterian Church in the Confederate States of America and the schism of the Presbyterian Church along regional lines and that lasted from the American Civil War until 1983.

 He died on August 18, 1873.

-Published works
+Selected published works

 He was an industrious author, and his works, among others, included: